 Tanis

-Tanis is a roan BLM Mustang, who we think is about 17 years old, and came from the Hog Creek Herd in Eastern Oregon.
-Her adopter bought her for her granddaughter.
-She lived on a property for the past 12 years with little to no handling.
-When we arrived at the property she was turned out with a gelding who had a lot of nasal discharge and they both were coughing.
-The two were covered in rain rot and lice.
+Tanis is a roan, 20 year old BLM Mustang mare who originally came from the Hog Creek Herd in Eastern Oregon.
+Her adopter bought her for her granddaughter, and before coming to SAFE, she lived on a property for 12 years with little to no handling.
+When we arrived to pick her up, we found Tanis turned out with a gelding who had a lot of nasal discharge.
+Both horses were coughing, and were covered in rain rot and lice.
 We had only planned to be bringing one horse home that day, but we asked the current resident if the gelding could come too and that’s how we ended up with two horses instead of one.

 All SAFE horses are adopted with a no-breeding clause, no exceptions.